 Information regarding the TOEFL may be obtained by writing to the Educational Testing Service, Princeton, New Jersey 08540, USA.
 TOEFL scores must be sent to Gordon-Conwell; our code number is 8737.

 Master of Arts in Christian Counseling (MACC) Candidates

 Students with immigrant or non-immigrant statuses other than F-1 or B-1/B-2 must contact the International Student Advisor to provide further details.

 The F-1 student visa is a non-immigrant visa issued by a United States Embassy or Consulate abroad to international students coming to the United States for the purpose of pursuing full-time studies at an academic institution.

-Any questions regarding F-1 student visas and the Application for I-20/Visa Certificate should be addressed to the Admissions Office at (704) 527-9909 or by email to email@example.com.
+Questions regarding F-1 student visas and the Application for I-20?
+Contact the International Student Advisor at (704) 527-9909 or by email to email@example.com.

 Submit Financial Affidavits

 When completing the Application for I-20/Visa Certificate, you are required to show full proof of funding for one academic year.
 You must submit all original documents, including original bank statements, support letters/affidavits of support, and any other information requested of you.
 All documents must be dated within the last 3 months and should demonstrate reasonable means of support for future years.